jiyeonsongg/cse185-project/README.md

 - Jacob Ketchum: dketchum@ucsd.edu

 ## Installation Instructions:
 Installation requires AAA and BBB libraries to be installed.
-You can install these with pip:\
+INSTALL SAMTOOLS AND BAMTOOLS, sudo apt-get update, sudo apt-get install samtools You can install these with pip:\
 ``pip install AAA BBB``

 Once the required libraries are installed, you can install ``TOOL_NAME.py`` with the following command:\
 ``python setup.py install``
+I used pip install . (or pip install peak_a_view)

 Note: if you do not have root access, you can run the commands above with additional options to install locally:\
 ``pip install --user AAA BBB